Taiwan Adventist Hospital: Muslim-friendly hospital

 The city of Taipei has been working with Taiwan Adventist Hospital to make the city more friendly to Muslims.
 In 2018 Taiwan Adventist Hospital became the first hospital in Taiwan to be certified by the Indonesian Ulema Council, the nation's top Islamic body.
 To be qualified it has to have cosmetics, meet drug and food requirements, have a prayer room with a Quran, prayer rug and washing facility.

 International care

 Taiwan Adventist Hospital established the International Healthcare Center in 2008, to provide healthcare to people from other countries.
 In September 2017, Taiwan Adventist Hospital signed a memorandum of understanding with Australia to start treating asylum seekers and refugees.
 It started treating in January 2018, refugees and asylum seekers from Nauru Regional Processing Centre who needed urgent medical care.
 In January 2020, Guam Memorial Hospital and Taiwan Adventist Hospital signed a memorandum of understanding, to send patients to Taiwan for treatment.

 Award

 In 2018, Taiwan Adventist Hospital was awarded the Friend of Foreign Service Medal for its medical diplomacy work for Palau and Solomon Islands.

 Accreditation

-Taiwan Adventist Hospital is accreditated by the Taiwan Department of Health Accreditation and by the Joint Commission International.
+Taiwan Adventist Hospital is accredited by the Taiwan Department of Health Accreditation and by the Joint Commission International.